GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Karamaroan.md

 **High Pressure Acclamation**: You gain a bonus to defense against force and crushing attacks equal to your [Body] bonus, and against any other form of damage which is the result of a high pressure envornment (such as treading the depths of the ocean).

 **Troublesome Claws**: A karamaroan has difficulties accomplishing tasks involving items, due to their claws.
 Anytime they perform a check involving an item in their claw(s), they treat their attribute as being halved.
 Additionally, they have disadvantage on attack rolls made with weapons.
-Two handed weapons cannot be used.
+Two handed weapons and items cannot be used.

 **Vicegrip**: You gain a +2 bonus to any task involving grip.
 So long as it is a material which will not be easily cut by your claws- this bonus is increased by +1 for each claw used.
-While you are grappling a foe, you may choose to inflict a crushing attack against them.
+While you are grappling a foe, you may choose to inflict a crushing attack against them as an action.
 When you slam a prone foe, if you have an unoccupied claw, you may choose to inflict a crushing attack against them with disadvantage.
 Your crushing attacks suffer a -1 penalty to their attack total for each size category larger the foe is.
+They are unarmed attacks.